 This guideline is issued under the fixed designation LMDG; the number immediately following the designation indicates the year of original adoption or, in the case of revision, the year of last revision.
 A number in parentheses indicates an editorial.
-This standard has been peer reviewed and approved by the Florida Association of Soil Stabilization Specialists for use throughout this industry.
+This standard has been peer reviewed and approved by the Florida Association of Sinkhole Stabilization Specialists for use throughout this industry.

-4. Figures
+4. List of Figures

-Figure 1: Detail of typical grout pump
+Figure 1: Detailed drawing of a typical grout pump.

-Figure 2: Detail of typical grout casing
+Figure 2: Detailed drawing of typical grout casing.

-Figure 3: Detail of typical rotary wash drilling rig
+Figure 3: Detailed drawing of a typical rotary wash drill rig.

-Figure 4: Detail of typical header
+Figure 4: Detailed drawing of a typical header.